 If the seller earns capital gains from the sale, they will have to pay this fee as well as the carried interest described above.
 If not, only the 0.75% commission will be charged.

 The commissions described above are exempt from VAT since they are management and brokerage commissions.
 The LMV art.
 108 establishes the exemption of VAT for management and brokerage commissions as well as advisory services, and the VAT law 37/1992 art.
 20.1 n) and 18 letter g, declares exempt management and brokerage commissions as well as advisory services of collective investment vehicles.

 You can see all the details on the terms and methods of payment of fees in the Tarif list.

 Bewater Funds establishes the necessary mechanisms to avoid the use of insider information by investors.
 Particularly:

 The identity of persons the manager knows could have insider information about the company (administrators or persons attending board meetings) is available on the company’s website (under the “people” tab).
-Additionally, any expressions of interest presented by said persons will always be marked with an asterisk.
+Additionally, any expressions of interest presented by said persons will always be marked with a bell.

 In the information disclosure document signed by the company, it is established that any sensitive and relevant information disseminated to persons not included in the previous list, must be notified to all investors immediately.

 Sellers indicate a maximum price and a quantity, for example 100 shares of Dropbox at € 100 per share.
 The period for collecting expressions of interest is opened and prospective investors are shown a draft of the fund's prospectus.